vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

 ### Prerequisites

 * Velero 1.6.0 or later
-* Azure plugin must be installed, either at install time, or by running `velero plugin add velero/velero-plugin-for-microsoft-azure:v1.2.0`
+* Azure plugin must be installed, either at install time, or by running `velero plugin add velero/velero-plugin-for-microsoft-azure:plugin-version`, replace the `plugin-version` with the corresponding value

 ### Configure the blob container and credentials